Consumer Prices Jumped. Should You Worry? That's Sparking A Heated Debate

 Prices for some of your favorite things are going up.
 The big question is how long the price hikes will last.

-But fundamentally, the jump in prices is coming at a time when businesses are still struggling to keep pace with unexpectedly strong demand for goods.
+But fundamentally, the jump in prices is coming at a time when businesses are still struggling to keep pace with unexpectedly strong demand.

 Shoppers are likely spending more freely as pandemic restrictions ease, helped by $1,400 relief payments passed by Congress last month, as well as accumulated savings from a year of reduced travel and entertainment.